tkeskita/unstructured_grids/docs/ug.rst

 - Supported native Blender operations include moving of vertices, assigning materials to faces (boundary patches) and assigning vertices to vertex groups (zones).
-Otherwise, modifications of unstructured grids rely on special operators ('UG' in operator name) which keep UG Data and Blender mesh object contents in sync.
+Otherwise, modifications of unstructured grids rely on special operators ('UG' in operator name) which keep the cell data and Blender mesh object in sync.

-- New cells can be created by extrusion from a face selection.
+- New cells can be created by extrusion from any face selection.

-- **Many operations are slow for large meshes.**
+- Unstructured grids with overlapping baffles (=overlapping boundary faces defined by shared vertices) or split baffles (=overlapping boundary faces using duplicated vertices) are not supported.

 - Tested on Blender LTS version 3.6.